aapostoliuk/vyos-1x/docs/configuration/service/pppoe-server.rst

 .. cfgcmd:: set service pppoe-server client-ipv6-pool <IPv6-POOL-NAME> prefix <address>
    mask <number-of-bits>

-  Use this comand to set the IPv6 address pool from which an l2tp client will get an IPv6 prefix of your defined length (mask) to terminate the l2tp endpoint at their side.
+  Use this comand to set the IPv6 address pool from which an pppoe client will get an IPv6 prefix of your defined length (mask) to terminate the pppoe endpoint at their side.
 The mask length can be set from 48 to 128 bit long, the default value is 64.

 .. cfgcmd:: set service pppoe-server client-ipv6-pool <IPv6-POOL-NAME> delegate <address>
    delegation-prefix <number-of-bits>

-  Use this command to configure DHCPv6 Prefix Delegation (RFC3633) on l2tp.
+  Use this command to configure DHCPv6 Prefix Delegation (RFC3633) on pppoe.
 You will have to set your IPv6 pool and the length of the delegation prefix.
 From the defined IPv6 pool you will be handing out networks of the defined length (delegation-prefix).
 The length of the delegation prefix can be set from 32 to 64 bit long.